Ideas for rainy days

 2. Muddy?
 That’s mountain biking for you

 The bike trails at Dalby Forest range from family friendly to world class, and no-one minds a bit of mud when the going is this good.
-The trails start right outside the door of Dalby Bike Barn, where there’s bike hire for all ages and abilities.
+You can hire a bike from the guys in the know at Dalby Bike Barn, in the nearby village of Thornton le Dale.
 For a thrilling tour of the forest tackle the 21-mile Red Trail – the longest ‘red’ in the country.
-There’s a handy bike wash back at the centre and a wood-burner to dry you out too.
+There’s a handy bike wash back at Low Dalby Courtyard too.

 3. The rain’s all right for amazing pictures